What is the Gabor-Granger pricing method?

 Respondents provide the price for each question.
 Answers are tabulated cumulatively and graphed.
 The intersections of the four lines provide an acceptable price range.

 Key differences between Gabor-Granger modeling & Van Westendorp price sensitivity

 The Gabor-Granger is most often used for already existing products.
 This model gives a directionally correct price estimate for willingness to pay for your product or service.
 It provides the revenue optimum price point, demand curve, and price elasticity, which helps researchers price a product right.
 This method is useful only when you want to look at your brand without considering the competition.
 This model works with limited predefined price points.

 The Van Westendorp is most often used for new product pricing.
 Use Van Westendorp when you are unsure what price points the market can potentially accept.
-This model works on a whole spectrum of cost.
+This model works on a whole spectrum of costs.
 It will provide users with an acceptable price range.
-It will help to understand the respondents’ attitude towards a product or service.
+It will help to understand the respondents’ attitudes toward a product or service.

 We recently conducted a webinar on Gabor-Granger vs. Van Westendrop pricing methods for optimal pricing research.

 Pro’s & Con’s of the Gabor Granger Pricing Technique